-Included in Prepaid and Other Current Assets at September 30, 2002 and June 30, 2002 is \$1.5 million and \$1.3 million, respectively, related to prepayments made to an antibody manufacturer to reserve manufacturing space and partial payment for antibody that had not been delivered to the Company at September 30, 2002 and June 30, 2002.
-Under the terms of the Company's shared product license collaboration with British Biotech, the Company is responsible for certain manufacturing and process development costs.
-The Company's actual cost to manufacture huN901 antibody exceeded its original estimates.
-In June 2002, the Company and British Biotech agreed that ImmunoGen and British Biotech would share the costs to manufacture antibody in excess of the original estimates and subsequently executed a letter agreement to this effect.
-Based upon this agreement with British Biotech, the Company determined that a valuation allowance of \$648,000 and \$492,000 was required to reduce the value of the prepaid material to its estimated net realizable value as of September 30, 2002 and June 30, 2002, respectively.
-During the three months ended September 30, 2002, the Company received a portion of the antibody to be delivered under this contract, thereby reducing the prepaid asset and related reserve by approximately \$696,000 and \$209,000, respectively.
-Subsequent to June 30, 2002, the Company expenses as incurred (or paid, in the case of prepayments) that portion of the cost of antibody that it expects to pay for under the terms of the letter agreement with British Biotech.
-During the quarter ended September 30, 2002, the Company recorded \$365,000 as research and development expense and a related prepaid asset valuation allowance related to prepayments made to the antibody manufacturer.
-The cost of the huN901 antibody that was received by the Company during the quarter and the related reserve are included in raw materials inventory at September 30, 2002.
+Included in Prepaid and Other Current Assets at June 30, 2002 is \$1.3 million related to prepayments made to an antibody manufacturer to reserve manufacturing space and partial payment for antibody that had not been delivered to the Company at June 30, 2002.
+Under the terms of the Company's shared product license collaboration with British Biotech, as amended by a letter agreement dated August 2, 2002, the Company is responsible for certain manufacturing, antibody and process development costs.
+Based upon this agreement with British Biotech, as amended that a valuation allowance of \$492,000 was required to reduce the value of the prepaid material to its estimated net realizable value as of June 30, 2002.
+The valuation allowance represents that portion of the estimated cost of the antibody that ImmunoGen has agreed to pay under the terms of the license agreement, as amended.
+Subsequent to June 30, 2002, the Company expenses as incurred (or paid, in the case of prepayments) that portion of the cost of antibody that it expects to pay for under the terms of the license agreement with British Biotech, as amended.